 Launch campaigns with seasonal offers

-AR experiences drive user engagement and UGC creation, which means social AR platforms are perfect places for seasonal offers, promo codes, sales, discounts and other ways of customer incentives.
+AR experiences drive user engagement and UGC creation, which means social AR platforms are perfect places for seasonal offers, promo codes, sales, discounts, and other ways of customer incentives.
 For example, you can start a Halloween costume sale with virtual try-on lenses on Snapchat to boost sales or start a virtual makeup contest and offer users a discount or free samples if they share their videos with branded masks.
 The possibilities for such promo campaigns are numerous.

 When you choose to go with creating custom AR filters for the existing social media apps, Spark AR and Lens Studio are the two most popular choices.
 Both of them have their strengths and weaknesses, but both are great tools for creating AR experiences.

 The most common issue reported by AR creators is that while both tools are great for making content, it feels like Lens Studio was developed in tandem with creators, while Spark AR was built by engineers first.
-This means that Lens Studio (Snapchat) allows creating more detailed and immersive experiences, as it supports 2K textures that result in better visualization.
+This means that Lens Studio (Snapchat) allows creation more detailed and immersive experiences, as it supports 2K textures that result in better visualization.
 In contrast with Spark AR, it can also render shadows and apply full 3D body effects that help brands create higher quality filters and lenses.

 Nevertheless, Facebook and Instagram have bigger audiences than Snapchat, which means you can reach more users.
 In 2021, Facebook had approximately 3 billion active monthly users, Instagram had approximately 1 billion, while Snapchat passed the mark of above 500 million active users per month.
 In addition, Spark AR provides more options to share your content than Lens Studio, which means your AR filters can drive lots of engagement.

 In terms of measuring the effectiveness of your AR filter campaign, Snapchat tools are probably more attractive for brands, as they offer more insights and options to trace your ad performance.
-While Spark AR allows you to measure impressions, captures and shares, Lens Studio is capable of not only showing you how many users have seen and interacted with your content, but also for how long they did so for each of your filters.
+While Spark AR allows you to measure impressions, captures, and shares, Lens Studio is capable of not only showing you how many users have seen and interacted with your content, but also for how long they did so for each of your filters.
 This opens more possibilities for marketers to set up and monitor ad campaigns, which can also make a difference.